lerna-lite/lerna-lite/packages/publish/README.md

   }
 ```

-## publishConfig Overrides
+## `publishConfig` Overrides
-Some specific fields defined in `publishConfig` can be used to override some fields in the manifest before the package is being published.
+Some fields defined in `publishConfig` can be used to override other fields in the manifest before the package is being published.
 As per pnpm [`publishConfig`](https://pnpm.io/package_json#publishconfig) documentation, you can override any of these fields
 - `bin`, `main`, `exports`, `types` or `typings`, `module`, `browser`, `esnext`, `es2015`, `unpkg`, `umd:main`, `typesVersions`, `cpu`, `os`

+> **Note** this option is enabled by default but can be disabled bia `lerna publish --no-publish-config-overrides` or (`"publishConfigOverrides": false` in `lerna.json`)

 For instance, the following package.json: